Max Muncy Preview, Player Props: Dodgers vs. Diamondbacks

 Max Muncy At The Plate

-- Among qualifying hitters in MLB action, he ranks 134th in batting average, 58th in on-base percentage, and 29th in slugging.
+- He ranks 134th in batting average, 58th in on base percentage, and 27th in slugging among qualifying hitters in MLB.

-- Muncy will look to extend his seven-game hitting streak.
-He's batting .381 with two homers during his last games.
+- Muncy enters this game on a eight-game hitting streak.
+During his last outings, he's hitting .400 with two homers.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.